Camp Westwind: Camp activities

 Activities at the camp include kayaking, canoeing, standup paddleboarding, archery, challenge course, mud mucking, Gaga ball, volleyball, arts and crafts, camping skills, and hiking.
 Camp Westwind previously included horse riding as part of the program activities.
 Camp Westwind also has a 9-hole disc golf course, over 10 miles of trails, and four miles of waterfront (including a mile of beach).
-Camp programs for children (ages 7–17) and families (all ages) run throughout the summer and on weekends during Spring, Fall and Winter.
+Camp programs for children (ages 7–17) and families (all ages) run throughout the summer and on weekends during Spring, Fall, and Winter.

-Westwind hosts Fall and Spring Stewardship weekends where guests volunteer on site and facility projects.
-Westwind also hosts 'Welcome the Salmon Home', a day long event at the start of the fall salmon run.
+Westwind hosts Fall and Spring Stewardship weekends where guests volunteer on-site and facility projects.
+Westwind also hosts a community Earth Day event in April and a Visitor's Day in June.

-Westwind is the home of the Northwest Regional Education Service District's Northwest Outdoor Science School, a youth camp that recruits high school volunteers to teach 6th grade students about nature and conservation.
+Westwind is a host site for the Multnomah Education Service District's Outdoor School program, a youth camp that recruits high school volunteers to teach 6th-grade students about nature and conservation.